GSA/pdf-filler/views/index.md

 Filling Out Forms
 -----------------

 To fill out a PDF, issue a `POST` request to `/fill`.
-POST data should be in the format of key => value where key reprents the field name and value represents the field value.
+POST data should be in the format of key => value where key represents the field name and value represents the field value.
 Be sure to pass a key of "pdf" with the URL of the PDF to fill.
 The service will return the filled in PDF as a download.

+*Note: Due to the way HTML handles forms, certain special characters such as square brackets will not properly POST to the service.
+If the PDF field contains reserved characters, simply [urlencode](http://en.wikipedia.org/wiki/Percent-encoding) the field name prior to POSTing.*

 Generating HTML Forms
 ---------------------